 Joe Tartamella was introduced as the eighth head coach in the history of the St. John’s women’s basketball program on April 27, 2012.

-In his four years at the helm of the Red Storm, Tartamella has continued the tradition of success that he helped to implement as a member of the coaching staff from 2002-2012.
+In his five years at the helm of the Red Storm, Tartamella has continued the tradition of success that he helped to implement as a member of the coaching staff from 2002-2012.

 In March of 2016, Tartamella returned the Red Storm to a place of prominence that the program had not experienced in nearly three decades.
 Following three magical days in Chicago, the Johnnies claimed their first BIG EAST Title since 1988.
 The road to the championship proved difficult, as the Red Storm had to face off against top-seeded DePaul on its home court in the semifinals less than a week after the Blue Demons wrapped up the best regular season in the history of the new BIG EAST with a 16-2 mark.
 Trailing by double digits in the second half, the Johnnies stormed back to take the lead in the final period, knocking down their final 11 shots from the floor and securing a spot in the BIG EAST Championship game for the second time in three years.
 In the final, the Red Storm put forth its best defensive effort of the season, limiting Creighton to just 37 points and claiming the BIG EAST title.

 After its miraculous title run, the Red Storm secured a berth in the NCAA Tournament for the sixth time in the last seven seasons and earned a postseason bid for the ninth-straight campaign.